Preparing for Surgery & Procedure

 Preparing for Surgery

-If you are taking aspirin or anti-inflammatory medications or warfarin or any drugs that increase the risk of bleeding you will need to stop taking them one week before surgery to minimise bleeding.
+- If you are taking aspirin, anti-inflammatory medications or warfarin or any drugs that increase the risk of bleeding you will need to stop taking them one week before surgery to minimise bleeding.
+If these are required for a cardiac condition, consultation with your cardiologist will help with timing for cessation, recommencing and alternate bridging medications.

 Preparing for Procedure